MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 **4. How Can I Manage Exclusions with the Updated Versions?**

-Following are some common reasons for placing exclusions for AutitD:
+Following are some common reasons for placing exclusions for AuditD:

-•	Performance as some syscall or process is generating lot of noise
+- Performance as some syscall or process is generating lot of noise

-•	Kernel Panic, there are times where lot of syscalls specifically network/filesystem calls resulted in kernel panic.
+- Kernel Panic, there are times where lot of syscalls specifically network/filesystem calls resulted in kernel panic.

-•	Noisy logs, where audit logs are using up the disk space.
+- Noisy logs, where audit logs are using up the disk space.
 Customer placed the exclusions for the noisy processes in order to reduce the log size.

 **While with eBPF, the first two use cases are the candidates for the migration.
 Logs are no longer an issue with eBPF.
 For the first two uses case, you can chose from the following options:**

-•	Contact support: Reach out to Microsoft to apply the exclusions from the backend.
+- Contact support: Reach out to Microsoft to apply the exclusions from the backend.

-•	Global Exclusions: In the updated versions of MDE Linux, exclusions can be managed with global exclusions.
-Global exclusions apply to both AV and EDR and can be configured through the managed json currently.
+- Global Exclusions: In the updated versions of Defender for Endpoint on Linux, exclusions can be managed with global exclusions.
+Global exclusions apply to both antivirus and EDR and can be configured through the managed json currently.
 For more information, see [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](/defender-endpoint/linux-exclusions).

 **5. What Should I Do in Case There Are Issues?**

-•	Contact Support: If you encounter any issues during or after your transition to eBPF, please reach out to our support team for assistance.
+- Contact Support: If you encounter any issues during or after your transition to eBPF, please reach out to our support team for assistance.
 We are committed to ensuring a smooth transition and are available to help resolve any challenges you may face.

-•	Support Channels: You can contact support via the MDE portal.
+- Support Channels: You can contact support via the Microsoft Defender portal.
 Additionally, our knowledge base and community forums are valuable resources for troubleshooting common issues.

 ## See also